DrewNaylor/guinget/docs/How-to-use.md

 You can search for packages using the search bar in the toolbar at the top of the window.
 As of version 0.1 pre-alpha 2, this only filters the `Package` column, but other columns are planned to be supported.
 To search, either click in the textbox, press `Ctrl+F` to automatically set focus to it, or use `Package list>Search`.
 After typing in what you want to search for, either press `Enter` or click the `Search` toolbar button.
 Please be aware that [using `Ctrl+A` to select all packages in the search results currently selects even non-filtered packages](https://github.com/DrewNaylor/guinget/issues/13).

+At the moment, you'll have to manually clear the search box and search again to get back to the non-filtered package list.

 ## Showing unfinished controls

 Controls that don't yet have their features implemented are hidden by default, but you can show them if you wish.
 There are two ways to do this detailed as follows: